SamJ26/csharp-and-dotnet-lectures/lecture_04/lecture.md

     }
     // Output: 123
     ```

 ---

 #### Iterators

 - Producer of an _enumerator_
 - Alternative to implementing `IEnumerable<T>` interface by yourself
-- An **iterator method** defines how to generate the objects in a sequence
 - An iterator methods must return one of the following:
     - `IEnumerable` or `IEnumerable<T>`
     - `Enumerator` or  `IEnumerator<T>`